Whether we you are a freelancer, owner of a small agency or run a website single handedly, too many of us work alone.

 In fact even if there are other people working on the project, if they are junior to you then you can still feel isolated.

 If you don’t find a peer with whom you can share ideas and discuss your business/project you face a number of danger…

 - Becoming creatively dry – Creativity is born out of interaction.
 It is hard to be consistently creative on your own.
 The best ideas come from people brainstorming together and one great idea leading to another.
 Without somebody with whom you can bounce ideas around with, your business or project will lack a creative spark.

 - Being over confident – While some suffer from a lack of confidence others are overconfident and need to be challenged and questioned.
-This is a trait I suffer from and would happily dive headlong into disaster if it was not for my fellow directors at Headscape constantly questioning my ideas.
 Without people like this it would be easy to push your project or business in entirely the wrong direction.

 - Reaching the limits of your knowledge – We can’t all be experts at everything and yet both running a website and running a business require a broad range of skills.
 When working in isolation it is easy to reach the limits of your expertise and flounder when trying to tackle problems outside of your comfort zone.